ligolang/ligo/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 ### Code size

 The size of the contract code is arguably the most important optimisation target.
 When you originate an oversized contract, you risk hitting an operation size limit and pay more for storing the code of the contract in the context.
-The size of the contract matters in gas consumption as well: the bigger your contract is, the more _gas_ is consumed for reading, deserialising, and typechecking it.
+The size of the contract matters in gas consumption as well: the bigger your contract is, the more _gas_ is consumed for reading, deserialising, and type-checking it.

 LIGO offers a convenient way to measure the size of the contract code: